NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **interior**: C1=0.99, C2=0.1

-  .. [#] If WinterShadingCoefficient not provided, calculated similar to SummerShadingCoefficient.
+  .. [#] If WinterShadingCoefficient not provided, calculated using same approach as SummerShadingCoefficient.

 .. note::